Menu Close

 November 28

-October 19- Keith Baker lecture on Rondo Project in St. Paul
+October 19- Keith Baker (Reconnect Rondo) Lecture on Rondo Project in St. Paul

-November 14- Building in North Minneapolis: Matthew Ramadan & Kitty Stratton
+November 14- Building in North Minneapolis panel discussion: Matthew Ramadan (City of Minneapolis Senior Project Coordinator) & Kitty Stratton (SunWindLight)

 November 28- Panel: Creating the Commons in North Minneapolis: Parks and the Just City with Paul Bauknight (Minneapolis Parks Foundation), Shawn Lewis (Minneapolis Parks Foundation) & Adam Arvidson (Minneapolis Parks & Recreation Board)